Obtaining Medical Records

 You may only inspect records at the facility location

-To schedule an appointment to inspect your records, call the facility where you received care and schedule an appointment.
+To schedule an appointment to inspect your records, call the hospital where you received care and schedule an appointment.
+To inspect Methodist Physicians Clinic records, please contact the Release of Information Department.
 A photo ID will be required.

 Processing time for copies of your records